brandur/passages-signup/README.md

 # passages-signup [![Build Status](https://travis-ci.org/brandur/passages-signup.svg?branch=master)](https://travis-ci.org/brandur/passages-signup)

-This is a basic signup form for my mailing list _Passages & Glass_.
-My site is otherwise statically hosted, so this provides a basic backend that can talk to the Mailgun API.
+A basic backend for the signup form of my newsletter _Passages & Glass_.
+The rest of its site is statically hosted, so this program is designed to hold an API key and talk to the Mailgun API.

 ## Setup